On this page of ReSharper options you can define the way ReSharper navigates to external sources.

 If an external library was compiled with another computer, then paths inside PDB files may be relative to that computer, and therefore these paths could not be resolved automatically.

 To fix this, you need to add folder substitutions rules for each path.
 Each folder substitution rule contains two paths:

-|Use Assembly Explorer instead of Object Browser by default||Tick this check box if you want to open compiled assemblies in the Assembly Explorer window instead of the Object Browser when you double-click on a reference in the Solution Explorer.
-Regardless of this preference, you can right-click on the reference and choose where to open it.
+Tick this checkbox if you want to open compiled assemblies in the Assembly Explorer window instead of the Object Browser when you double-click a reference in the Solution Explorer.
+Regardless of this preference, you can right-click the reference and choose where to open it.